-Lord quits British government for being late
+Lord briefly quits British government for being late

-London (CNN)A British member of the House of Lords quit his government post after turning up late to answer questions, saying he was "thoroughly ashamed" of himself.
+London (CNN)A British member of the House of Lords quit his government post after turning up late to answer questions, saying he was "thoroughly ashamed" of himself -- before later un-resigning after the prime minister rejected his exit as "unnecessary."

 Lord Bates, a junior minister in the UK Department for International Development, stunned colleagues when he announced he missed a question from Baroness Lister of Burtersett in parliament's upper chamber Wednesday.